High Mountain Shootout

-Games will be played at their scheduled time, unless notified by the tournament committee of any changes;
+Games will be played at their scheduled time, unless notified by the tournament committee of any changes.

 Each game has 3 points which are awarded to the two teams as follows: Teams will be awarded three (3) points for a win, two (2) points for a shootout win, one (1) point for a shootout loss, and zero (0) points for a loss.
-If a game ends in a Tie and for any reason a Shootout is not completed to determine the winner, each team will receive 1.5 points;
+If a game ends in a Tie and for any reason a Shootout is not completed to determine the winner, each team will receive 1.5 points.

 Each 10U and 12U game is scheduled for 1 hour, except championship games, which are scheduled for 1 hour, 15 minutes.
-14U, 16U, and 18U games are all 1 hour, 15 minutes, except championship games, which are scheduled for 1 hour, 30 minutes;
+14U, 16U, and 18U games are all 1 hour, 15 minutes, except championship games, which are scheduled for 1 hour, 30 minutes.

 Each game will have a 3:00 minute warm-up.
-Please bring your own pucks for warm up;
+Please bring your own pucks for warm up.

-Each team may have one (1) sixty second timeout per game, during regulation time;
+Each team may have one (1) sixty second timeout per game, during regulation time.

 Games will consist of three periods of play.

 For 10U, 12U

 Periods 1 and 2 will be 13 minutes, stop time.

 Period 3 will be 13 minutes stop time dependent on curfew requirements.

 For 14U, 16U, 18U

-Periods 1 and 2 will be 14 minutes, stop time.
+Periods 1 and 2 will be 14 minutes, stop time

 Period 3 will be 14 minutes, stop time dependent on curfew requirements.

-There will be a 60 second intermission between periods of play.
+There will be a 60 second intermission between periods of play

 Championship and Semi Final Overtime - If a semi-final or championship game is tied at the end of regulation time:

 Teams will play a 4 on 4 players, five (5) minute sudden death overtime period

-Teams do not have a timeout during overtime.
+Teams do not have a timeout during overtime

-Teams do not switch ends for overtime.
+Teams do not switch ends for overtime

 If the score is still tied after the five (5) minute sudden death overtime period: